-Asthma and pneumonia are diseases that affect the lungs.
+Asthma and pneumonia are two diseases that affect the lungs.

 Asthma is a chronic condition.
 It causes periodic inflammation and narrowing of the airways.
-It’s not curable, but you can effectively manage it, and it can even improve over time.
+It affects the main bronchi, which are the two tubes that branch off the trachea (windpipe).
+Asthma isn’t curable, but you can effectively manage it.
+And it can even improve over time.

 Pneumonia is a lung infection.
-It can occur in part of a lung or in both lungs.
+It can occur in one or both lungs.
 It causes inflammation of the air sacs.
 It can also cause your lungs to fill with fluid.
 It’s possible to treat and cure pneumonia.

-People who have chronic respiratory conditions like asthma may be at higher risk of developing pneumonia.
+People who have chronic respiratory conditions such as asthma may be at higher risk of developing pneumonia.

 Asthma and pneumonia both cause:

 However, there are significant differences as well.

 Asthma flare-ups can include coughing, tightness of the chest, and wheezing.
 If it progresses, it can speed up breathing and pulse rates.
 Decreased lung function can make it difficult to breathe.
 You may hear a high-pitched whistling sound when you breathe.

 Symptoms range from mild to severe.
 Asthma symptoms can last a few minutes to many hours.
 There may be few symptoms between asthma flare-ups (also called exacerbations).

 - allergens such as pollen, mold, and pet dander